 By 2006 Esther Casteel, was a 47-year member of The National Academy of Arts and Sciences.
 In 1973 Esther Casteel, was voted to become one of 21 Grammy Governors to serve from 1973-1974 out of the San Francisco, Ca., Chapter.
 The only woman at that time.
 She was a voting member of NARAS, Los Angeles, Ca., Chapter for 38 years.
 She became an ASCAP NY member in 1952.

-Oldies listeners love that original clean crisp sound and style of Country Retro, Rockabilly and Blues, provided by the WRM 1950’s - 1995 collection.
+Oldies listeners love that original clean crisp sound and style of Country Retro, Rockabilly and Blues, provided by the WRM Oldies Pop collection.

-Esther Casteel, received a trophy for her Rose of Cherokee, song.
+The Late Esther Casteel, received a trophy for her Rose of Cherokee, musical.
 She was named Best Western Music Writer and was listed in Who's Who in Country Music.
-Rose of Cherokee was the first song ever written and composed by Esther, circa 1930.
+Rose of Cherokee was the first song written and composed by Esther, circa 1930.

 Rose of Cherokee earned a gold label by running 16 weeks as a top of the charts Musical Hit, circa 1967.
 Not long after that hit, Hey Pretty Mama earned a Red Hot Hit in 1968-69.

-Songs are available on popular music download and streaming sites worldwide.
+Songs are available on popular music download and streaming sites worldwide; including China.

-Radio quality Oldies Pops are uploaded free to licensed radio stations worldwide.
+Radio quality Oldies Pops are uploaded to licensed radio stations worldwide.

 Information and historical events were gathered from physical news and articles collected over the many years by WRM, and/or, information is WRM history, and/or, information was shared by and/or, published previously for/with/by, permission of WRM Record Label.

-Written by D Deason, Writer Successor Member, Manager, Owner
+Written by D Deason, Writer Successor Member, Publisher, Manager, Record Label Owner